 Determining the shorts awards, CineKink jurors this year included Viviane Tang, ring-leader of the sex blog “Viviane’s Sex Carnival,” Bill Woods, a film festival programmer and curator of the New Filmmakers series at Anthology Film Archives, and Cheyenne Picardo, an alumnni CineKink filmmaker.

-The fifth annual CineKink “Bring It!” award, determined by audience ballot during a presentation of excerpts showcasing current adult cinema, went to “de-railed” (Quinn Cassidy and Creamy Coconut), with a first-runner up slot going to “The Submission of Emma Marx (Eddie Powell and Jacky St. James).
+The sixth annual CineKink Bring It! award, determined by audience ballot during a presentation of excerpts showcasing current adult cinema, went to “(S)he Comes” (Petra Joy).

-The CineKink Tribute, recognizing extraordinary depictions of kink and sex-positivity in mainstream film and television, was presented to the film “Don Jon” (Joseph Gordon-Levitt/Relativity Media), for its “sly look at the myth-building realms of both porn and romance.”
-Honorable mentions for the CineKink Tribute went to the series “Masters of Sex” (Showtime), the television program “The Real 50 Shades of Grey” (E!), and to the film “Afternoon Delight” (Jill Soloway/Film Arcade).
-Works eligible for consideration this year were those released or aired in the United States from January 1 until December 31, 2014.
+The CineKink Tribute, recognizing extraordinary depictions of kink and sex-positivity in mainstream film and television, was presented to the series Transparent (Jill Soloway/Amazon), for its “wry, yet tender look at the ripples created when one individual finally comes to terms with their true identity.”
+Honorable mentions for the CineKink Tribute went to several television series: Bob’s Burgers (Fox), The Mindy Project (Fox) and Outlander (Starz!).
+Works eligible for consideration this year were those released or aired in the United States from January 1 until December 31, 2015.